Fan distributions via Tverberg partitions and Gale duality: A Sarkaria-type Theorem for Two Tverberg Tuples

-Our equidistribution results for two $r$-fans follow from an extension of Sarkaria's theorem to two Tverberg $r$-tuples.
-Our proof will follow the Configuration Space--Test Map paradigm typically used in topological combinatorics, and in particular will closely match that of an extension of the $r=2$ case of Sarkaria's theorem given in~\cite{FS24}.
-In our case, the desired pair of Tverberg tuples for the given map $f\colon \Delta_{n-1}\rightarrow \R^d$ will be shown to be equivalent to the existence of a zero of a naturally associated equivariant map from a certain topological space equipped with a $(\Z_r\oplus \Z_r)$-action to an associated $(\Z_r\oplus \Z_r)$-module.
-The proof is completed by a Borsuk-Ulam type statement (Proposition~\ref{prop:Borsuk-Ulam}) which ensures this map has a zero.
+In this section we prove Theorem~\ref{thm:Sarkaria 2}, our extension of Sarkaria's theorem to two Tverberg $r$-tuples.
+Our proof follows the Configuration Space--Test Map paradigm typically used in topological combinatorics (see, e.g., ~\cite{Zi17}), and in particular closely matches that of an extension of the $r=2$ case of Sarkaria's theorem given in~\cite{FS24}.
+In our case, the existence of the desired pair of Tverberg tuples for the given map $f\colon \Delta_{n-1}\rightarrow \R^d$ will follow from the existence of a zero of a naturally associated equivariant map from a certain topological space equipped with a free $(\Z_r\oplus \Z_r)$-action to a specific $(\Z_r\oplus \Z_r)$-module.